hoamle/hoamle.github.io/_posts/2017-02-18-primer-on-building-ml-solutions.md

 ---
-title: "Part 1b - Primer on Building a Machine Learning Solution"
+title: "Primer on Building a Machine Learning Solution"
 layout: post
-category: t
+category: machine learning
 ---
 > *Part 1b of the [Essence of Machine Learning (and Deep Learning)](/articles/16/essence-machine-deep-learning) series.
 See [course notes](/articles/16/essence-machine-deep-learning#note) for Part 1a.*